-This website is the single platform for submitting all applications for the open enrollment lottery, RPS specialty schools, and regional Governor’s schools, as well as for Patrick Henry School of Science and Arts, and the Governor’s STEM Academy at RTC.
-It is also the portal for completing RPS enrollment forms, both for new students and for those transferring due to a change of address.
+This website is the single platform for submitting all applications for preschool, K-12 schools, the open enrollment lottery, RPS specialty schools, and regional Governor’s schools, as well as for Patrick Henry School of Science and Arts, and the Governor’s STEM Academy at RTC.
+If you still have questions after reading the information below, please contact email@example.com

 Specialty School Applications